Registration Deadline: For any election, the last day to register to vote or update your voter registration is the 15th day prior to the election.

 OBTAINING AN ABSENTEE BALLOT

-In person: Visit your local Absentee Election Manager (usually the Circuit Clerk) to request an absentee ballot.
+In person: Visit your local Absentee Election Manager (usually the Circuit Clerk) to request an absentee ballot, and provide the following:

 By mail: Contact your local election office

 The absentee ballot application must be returned to the Absentee Election Manager by the voter in person (or by the voter's designee in the case of medical emergency voting) or by U.S. Mail.
 No absentee ballot application may be mailed in the same envelope as another voter's absentee ballot application.